Skip to main content

 “AI was used during writing.”

-“Claude (Anthropic, Opus 4.7) was used to draft the Discussion section.
-Output was reviewed and edited by [Author X], who is responsible for the final content.”
+“Claude (Anthropic, Opus 4.7) was used between 3 and 11 June 2026 to draft the Discussion section.
+Output was reviewed and edited by [Author X], who takes responsibility for the accuracy and integrity of the final content.”

-The second version makes the reviewer accountable, names the tool, scopes the use, and could survive an audit.
+The second version names the tool and manufacturer, dates the use, scopes it to a section, makes a named human accountable, and could survive an audit.
+Note the sequencing point: disclosure only helps if the use was permitted in the first place.
+Check the prohibitions before you check the wording.
 For ready-to-adapt wording across the common scenarios — manuscripts, posters, regulatory documents, promotional materials — see the Disclosure Language Template.

 Common mistakes